zhaw-hsb/aurora-enricher/README.md

 # Aurora Enricher

+## Version
+This code is compatible with DSpace versions 8.1+ and 7.6.2+.
+For earlier versions, please use the code from the enricher-1.0 tag.

 ## About
 The Enricher was developed as a second tool by the ZHAW Zurich University of Applied Sciences and the University of Applied Sciences and Arts Northwestern Switzerland FHNW as part of the AURORA project co-financed by swissuniversities.
 The tool is used to enrich publications in the DSpace repository with information on secondary publication.
 The corresponding data can come from sources such as Open policy finder Jisc (formerly SherpaRomeo) or a CSV list.